Building Community Through Food

 Bloom Youth Project

-Bloom Youth Project is about coming together around food, hard work and fun.
-From April through October, interns will learn how to grow fruits and vegetables at Bloom Community Farm and at The Hope Garden.
-Interns and farm staff will work alongside each other planting, harvesting, weeding and tending to the land to keep the farm producing food for those in need.
-With garden classes and work days under their belts, interns will become the experts as the season unfolds and will lead farm tours to people who visit the farm.
-Interns will also be in charge of designing and operating a mobile market in partnership with the Bloom Truck to provide lunches to children and sell farm produce to seniors and community members.
-Interns will be in charge of planning and cooking a daily meal for the Bloom Community Farm team to feast on together, and will join in on team building and enrichment activities.
+Bloom Youth Project is about coming together around food, hard work, and fun.
+From April through October of 2017, interns learned how to grow fruits and vegetables at Bloom Community Farm and at The Hope Garden.
+Interns and farm staff worked alongside each other planting, harvesting, weeding and tending to the land to keep the farm producing food for the community.
+With garden classes and work days under their belts, interns became the experts as the season unfolded and led farm tours to people who visited the farm.
+Interns also designed and operated a mobile market in partnership with Bloom Truck to provide lunches to children and sold farm produce to seniors and community members.
+Finally, interns managed the planning and cooking of daily meals to feast on together, and completed several team building, life skills, and enrichment activities.

 Thank you, Friends of the Farm!

 Partnerships are essential to the continued expansion of food production and programming at Bloom Farm, supporting the health and well-being of all community members and their families.

 Without our Friends of the Farm, Bloom would still be a blank canvas.
 Instead, this summer it has produced over 3,500 lbs of fresh fruits and veggies and growing – it also provides transformational experiences for local children, teens, and adults.

 Thank you to the following Friends of the Farm for helping cultivate change and growth for our entire community: